fredjarlier/mpiMarkDup/README.md

 cmocka (optionnal and only for for unit testing) <br />
 A SAM file of aligned paired reads, trimmed or not, and compliant with the SAM format. <br />

-For small test a laptop is sufficient. <br />
+For small tests a laptop is sufficient. <br />
-For real life test a HPC cluster is a mandatory. <br />
+For real life test a HPC cluster with low latency network and parallel file system is a mandatory. <br />

 How to compile:
 --------------